-The Aitik mine has been mined for almost 50 years and the mineralogical variations impacting the metallurgical behavior is well known.
-In the process of adding new resources, the mineralogy is evaluated, and decisions taken on how to assess the metallurgical performance of the resource.
-There is also an ongoing project to improve the grindability prediction in the whole reserve.
+The Aitik mine has been mined for over 50 years and the mineralogical variations impacting the metallurgical behavior are in general well known.
+In the process of adding new resources, mineralogy is evaluated and decisions taken on how to assess the metallurgical performance of the resource.
+To this end, beneficiation studies are often performed in order to predict the in-plant performance.
+There is also an ongoing project to improve the grindability prediction, which in the future can provide added accuracy to block models and support mine planning.

 In the processing plant the ore is ground in two stages, with autogenous grinding in the primary stage and pebble mill grinding in the second.
-The milled ore is classified using a spiral classifier.
+Milled ore is classified using a spiral classifier.
 Mineral separation is done by flotation and a copper concentrate is produced.
+The tailings are separated into a high-sulphur (cleaner tail) and a low-sulphur (rougher tail) fraction, deposited separately at the tailings management facility.
 The copper concentrate is dewatered using thickeners and air pressure filters (Figure 10).
-The precious metals are reported in the copper concentrate.
-The copper concentrate is trucked to on-site railway terminal and reloaded for further transport by rail to the Boliden Rönnskär smelter in Skelleftehamn.
+The precious metals also report to the copper concentrate.
+The copper concentrate is trucked to an on-site railway terminal and reloaded for further transport by rail to the Boliden Rönnskär smelter in Skelleftehamn.